FashionFreedom/Seamly2D/README.md

 Designers have complete control of the patternmaking process.
 Each reusable pattern can use multi-size tables for boutique sizing *and* individual measurements for custom-fit.

-Valentina / LibreFashion is available for Windows, OSX, and Linux.
+Valentina / LibreFashion is open source software with GPLv3+ license.
+It is available for Windows, OSX, and Linux.

 Supported platforms:
    * Windows XP SP2 (32-bit) or later